List of Tenchi Muyo! characters: Noike Jurai

 However, it has yet to be explained how or why the female half of Kagato resides within Noike to begin with in the first place.

 When Noike first met Tenchi she had long hair, but shortly after she moved in she had it cut because it would get in the way of her work.
 It turned out that she used to have her hair that way before she was adopted by Lady Seto, but Noike claimed on official occasions she would wear a wig.
 Noike also helps out Sasami with the household chores and is very good at keeping Mihoshi in line.
 Noike also has some medical training which she used to help Tenchi when he was bedridden with a fever that she herself had secretly inflicted on Tenchi, perhaps using that as a way of ingratiating herself into the family.
 Noike even bought a truck to help Tenchi with his work in the field as well as use it for other chores.
 She also offered to give Ayeka and Ryoko lessons in driving the truck.

 As a member of Jurai's royal family, Noike is bonded by a third-generation Juraian tree ship, Kyoko.
 However, the ship is actually a secret design, giving it the power near that of a second-generation ship.
 This was in response to Ryoko's attack on Jurai 700 years before, where she easily smashed through Jurai's defense network and no ship lower than a second-generation could defend against her.
 Also, Kyoko has a 'terminal' body which looks like a little green blob, which acts as a wireless connection to the ship at all times.
 This blob can act jealously sometimes, especially if someone doesn't pay attention to it.
 This attitude could be attributed to the fact that Kyoko is a highly guarded secret, so she does not get many visitors.

 Seina Yamada

+Seina Yamada (山田 西南, Yamada Seina) is a fictional character in the Tenchi Muyo! series and serves as the main character of Tenchi Muyo!
+GXP, a television spinoff from the original OVAs.